The Best Running Shoes for Ice and Snow in 2018

 - More expensive due to the need to import them into the U.S.

 The Brooks Cascadia implements three midsole foam options, the main being the BioMoGo DNA, adapting to the wearer’s foot to maximize comfort.
-On top of this core feature, Brooks employed the S-257 for added support with the Pivot Point System.
-The PPS consists of pillars that sit along the midsoles perimeter to help balance and stabilize the foot when handling the unsteady ground.
+On top of this core feature, Brooks uses the Pivot Point System to help balance and stabilize the foot when running on unsteady ground.

-This shoe also delivers skid-resistance on dry and wet surfaces with HPR Green.
+This shoe also delivers skid-resistance on dry and wet surfaces with sticky rubber on the sole.
 With the installation of gripping lugs, your footing will be secure on the more difficult terrain.

 - Great color scheme available.